CCR FAQ - Poseidon Se7en+

 What Se7en options are recommended for technical diving?

-You will need the M28 dive computer with a CANbus cable to connect to the Se7en.
-You will oxygen and diluent manual addition valves, along with cylinder inversion.
+You will need the M28 dive computer with a CANbus cable to connect to the Se7en, which is now the default base configuration.
+(Although a simple "paddle" display is still available as an option is it not suitable for extended range technical diving.)
+You will need oxygen and diluent manual addition valves, along with cylinder inversion.
 The primary oxygen sensor should be the solid state version and you should consider adding a third oxygen sensor with an independent integrated dive computer for independently monitoring loop PO2.
 You will also need an in-line gas shutoff valve on the DSV/ADV/BOV gas supply.
 Technical divers using a wetsuit should have a BC with a redundant bladder option, or use a drysuit.
 I also suggest purchasing a second Deep (aka Black) battery smart module plus a charger.

 What is the Se7en maximum dive time and depth?